 - According to market research, demand for complex services is expected to increase over time, which will inform prioritization

 - The ordering period for OASIS will end in 2024.
-BIC MAC will expand on OASIS’s capabilities while also addressing customer requests that were not fulfilled satisfactorily by the previous contract
+OASIS+ will expand on OASIS’s capabilities while also addressing customer requests that were not fulfilled satisfactorily by the previous contract

 - Historic spending on services makes it necessary to execute a Domain release prioritization plan that reflects anticipated spend based on market research